The digitization of B2B is inevitable.

 [Advantage #2] Opportunity for first movers:

-They have established solid processes for running business which is a solid framework to build digital into - without having to start from scratch.
+They have established solid processes for running a business which is a solid framework to build digital into - without having to start from scratch.
 This solid framework is a springboard for B2B.
 As John Klein, Vice President Customer Strategy at LiveArea, The PFS Agency puts it,

 When these organisations add digital to their traditional processes - even simple digital initiatives - they are leapfrogging ahead.